sandialabs/canary/docs/source/basics/testfile.rst

 Test case expansion
 -------------------

-Test files define one or more :ref:`test cases <introduction-testcase>`.
+Test files define one or more :ref:`test cases <basics-testcase>`.
 In the simplest case, a test file defines a single test case whose name is the basename of the test file.
 In more complex cases, a single test file defines parameters that expand to define multiple test cases whose names are a combination of the basename of the test file and parameter/name pairs.
 For example:

 .. literalinclude:: /examples/parameterize/parameterize1.pyt
     :language: python